mwmdev/dalog/README.md

 #### Visual Mode

-DaLog supports vi-style visual line selection:
+`dalog` supports vi-style visual line selection:

 1. Press `V` (or enter a line number and press `V`) to enter visual line mode
 2. Use `j`/`k` to navigate to the desired starting line (cursor shown with underline)